vitorleo80/TravelApp/README.md

 5. Open app with [Expo Desktop Client](https://docs.expo.io/versions/v16.0.0/index.html)
   - If you have never used Expo before, click [here](https://docs.expo.io/versions/v16.0.0/introduction/installation.html) to install it.
   - Then create a new account on the Expo Desktop client that you just installed.
 Follow [this](https://docs.expo.io/versions/v16.0.0/guides/up-and-running.html#create-an-account) if you need help.
-  - Then click `Project` -> `Open Project` and select the examples folder from Step 2 above.
   - Finally run the app on simulator or your device.

 ## Built With: